-Thinly sliced beef which has been lightly seared and tossed in a thick orange-based sauce.
 Orange Ginger Garlic Beef is a quick take-out inspired dish which packs a punch of flavour while using just a few fresh ingredients.
 The cooked beef is tossed in a thick, sweet sauce made with molasses and orange zest.
 It’s absolutely delicious!

 I wish I could find the right words to describe the deliciousness that is Orange Ginger Garlic Beef – wow!
 The flavours meld together so well to create the perfect balance of salt and sweet.
 The garlic and ginger add the right amounts of earthy undertones, while the fresh orange juice and zest adds a burst of freshness and sweetness.
 I’m seriously thinking of making a huge batch of the sauce just for every day use.

 To be perfectly honest, Dear Reader, I much prefer pork dishes over beef, chicken, or fish.
 But, when the mood strikes, and I need to satisfy my beef craving, no other recipe will do except one that promises great tasting, tender beef, and of course, sauce!
 I love anything in a sauce.

 The sauce that’s coating this particular Orange Ginger Garlic Beef recipe is simply delightful.
 I can’t tell you how easy it is to prepare and you’ll love the freshness of the ingredients.
 The fresh ginger, garlic, and freshly squeezed orange juice with the orange zest comes together with the rice wine vinegar and the soy sauce to create a beautiful sauce.
 And when the sauce is thickened, it coats the fried beef so well.
 Just look at that delicious glistening beef!

 I based this recipe on an orange chicken recipe that I have tucked away in my recipe book.
 I had lots of beef on hand, so I decided to give it a try rather than use chicken.
 Let me tell you, I might never go back to using chicken in that particular recipe again – the beef was so much better!